alliedvision/alvium-manifest-kv260/README.md

 Kria KV260 Vision AI Starter Kit

 ## Compatibility
-This release is compatible with:
+This release is tested with:
 - Xilinx Kria KV260 Vision AI Starter Kit
-- Alvium MIPI CSI-2 cameras with firmware 11.1 or higher
+- Alvium MIPI CSI-2 cameras with firmware 12

-- Xilinx yocto layers version 2023.1
-- Qt 5.15.x
-- V4L2Viewer 2.2.1
+The release is based on the Xilinx Yocto layers 2023.1 and contains the V4L2Viewer 2.2.1.
 The CSI2 clock frequency is configured to 750000000 Hz.

 This release supports v4l2 and GenICam for CSI2 access.